JoseMMorales/OldCarAPI/README.md

 ## :exclamation: :exclamation: Please note :exclamation: :exclamation:
 Just to advise that credentials at .env file are just being created to build the App, so it should be changed for you to use the repo accordingly with yours.

 * ROW 25.
-Change DDBB details:
+Change DDBB details:<br />
 DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name"

-* ROW 39: Change email account if you want to use Swift_Message in Gmail account:
+* ROW 39: Change email account if you want to use Swift_Message in Gmail account:<br />
 MAILER_URL=gmail://username:password@localhost

 ## Author